Aivanii/Sushi_landing/README.md

-This project was created just for practise react, typescript and tailwind
+This project was created just for practicing react, typescript and tailwind